 We have insurance for most of life’s potential mishaps.
 Baseball through the window?
 Homeowners’ insurance.
 Fender bender?
 Car insurance.
 Broken limb?
 Health insurance.
 But not many of us fork out the cash for cell phone insurance.
 When you think about how much we rely on these little pocket computers and then consider that one in five people will lose, break or have their phone stolen this year, that might be a big mistake.

-So, should you get cell phone insurance?
-There is a good chance the answer is “yes”.
+So, if you're asking yourself "is cell phone insurance worth it", there is a good chance the answer is “yes”.
 Just like with any insurance, you need to evaluate your unique circumstances, your ability to pay out of pocket if you and your phone run into trouble, and the kind of insurance options available.

 Xfinity Mobile customers can choose the Xfinity Mobile Protection Plan to protect their devices.